PASTORAL MINISTRY HANDBOOK | CHAPTER 12

 All elders must file an annual report of their activities with the bishop and cluster leader.

 Since this license is granted by the national conference, ordained ministers are accountable to the national conference.
-They are also required to participate in and be accountable to a cluster.

 3. Ministerial Service

+c.
 No ordained elder is guaranteed a pastoral assignment in the denomination.

 4. Continuing Education for Elders